jab1897/LoneStarLedger5/public/data/home/README.md

 Notes:
 - One header row; comma-delimited.
-- Links on the homepage use DISTRICT_ID → /district/:id
+- Links on the homepage use DISTRICT_N → /district/:id